Community Development Block Grant Program

 For more information regarding the Community Development Block Grant Program, please contact Housing Coordinator at (909) 931-4300.

-Click below to view the Notice of Public Hearing FY 2019-20 Notice of fundiing availability and Program Application:
+Click below to view the Public Notice FY 20-21 Notice of Funding Availability and Program Application:

 Click here to view current Income Limits